M-Vivian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe - Scripts that sets the mode of the file 10-mirror_permissions - Script that copies the mode of a file from anotheer file 11-directories_permissions - Script that adds permisssions to all subdirectories in the working directory for everyone
+9-John_Doe - Scripts that sets the mode of the file 10-mirror_permissions - Script that copies the mode of a file from anotheer file 11-directories_permissions - Script that adds permisssions to all subdirectories in the working directory for everyone 12-directory_permissions - Script that creates a directory with permissions 751